gopherd/core/README.md

 }
 ```

-Yes, it's that simple! 😮 With just these few lines of code, you can leverage the power of our component-based architecture.
-The simplicity of this example demonstrates how our library abstracts away the complexities of component management, allowing you to focus on building your application logic.
-Magic, right? ✨
+Yes, it's that simple and type-safe! 😮 With just these few lines of code, you can leverage the power of our generic-based, component-driven architecture.
+The simplicity of this example demonstrates how our library abstracts away the complexities of component management while maintaining type safety, allowing you to focus on building your application logic.
+Modern magic, right? ✨🔮

 ### Basic Usage